RickeyBoy/LeetCodeGists/README.md

 # LeetCodeGists
 All about LeetCode.
-Hope this one lives longer.
+Hope this one live longer.